KVGandikota/robustness-low-dose-ct/README.md

 For localized attacks on CT reconstruction we use an adversarially trained classifier from [here](https://github.com/drgHannah/Explorable_CT_Reconstruction) which uses a robust nodule classifier to explore the solution space of CT reconstruction.
 If you find this work useful for your research please consider citing our work, the CT benchmark paper.

+# Getting started
+Follow the [instructions](https://github.com/oterobaguer/dip-ct-benchmark/blob/master/instructions.txt) in the original repository to install astra toolbox, odl and dival

 ````
 @inproceedings{
 gandikota2023evaluating,